tkwa/Spacechem-in-SAT/README.md

 - Bond+ and Bond- commands.
 - Some way to import puzzles and export solutions.
-- Loop checking (for finding the lowest cycle solution).
 - Input beta and output omega zones.
 - Rotation.
 - Multiple bonds and bond limits.